Botox Poisoning: Start Here

 Please email me if you are seeking research articles related to a specific Botox adverse effect, and I will do my best to find you one: metoxpretty@gmail.com

-Report your symptoms to the FDA/FAERS database if your doctor refuses to do it (like mine did).
+I recommend keeping a detailed log of your symptoms, as well as onset dates.
+You can report your symptoms to the FDA/FAERS database if your doctor won't do it.
 It shouldn't take more than 10 minutes: (https://www.fda.gov/safety/medwatch-fda-safety-information-and-adverse-event-reporting-program)

 Be EXTREMELY wary of anyone who claims they can “cure” or “treat” botulism - there are no quick fixes or cures for botulism except antitoxin, which cannot undo damage that has already occurred.
 Don’t get me wrong here - I usually love alternative health and incorporate it into my life often.
 Botulism is a unique disease that does NOT respond to many alternative treatments in the same way that mold or other bacteria/viruses might.
 Botulinum toxin causes irreversible damage to our nerve synapses, typically within hours to days after exposure.
 Our body will REGROW new nerve synapses around the permanently damaged ones in the months/years following injections, which is why we do our best to support our bodies through healthy lifestyle/foods while it is healing.